 What are we trying to achieve?

-The Functions on Campus project will streamline, simplify, standardise and digitalise the current paper-based process to arrange a function on campus.
-The project will deliver an eForm to event organisers (students, staff or external applicants) that replaces the current paper-based application form.
+The Functions on Campus project streamlines, simplifies, standardises, and digitalises the current paper-based process to arrange a function on campus.
+The project delivers an eForm to event organisers (students, staff or external applicants) that replaces the current paper-based application form.

 This is a collaborative effort between various areas of the University including Facilities and Services, Intelledox Digital Transformation Centre, Information Technology Services, Planning and Performance Measurement, ANUSA, PARSA, ANU Sports and Recreation, Divisional, College and School staff.